We all understand the importance of good dental hygiene! Afterall, a smile is the first thing you tend to notice about someone.

 The use of apple cider vinegar, lemon juice, and other acidic substances as natural teeth whiteners is trending, but while these may help to reduce the formation of plaque, they will also weaken your enamel.
 And the more you consume, the more damage you will do.

-It’s not that you should avoid acidic substances altogether, but that you should limit the contact these substances make with your teeth and try to reduce the acidity in your mouth afterward, either by rinsing with water or brushing your teeth (toothpaste is designed to create an alkaline environment in your mouth).
+It’s not that you should avoid acidic substances altogether, but that you should limit the contact these substances make with your teeth and try to reduce the acidity in your mouth afterward, either by rinsing with water or brushing your teeth.

-You should also avoid applying these substances directly onto your teeth because the infinitesimal amount of good it will do with regards to whitening will be offset by the significant damage it does to the integrity of your teeth.
+You should also avoid applying these substances directly onto your teeth because the infinitesimal amount of whitening it will do, will be offset by the significant damage it does to the integrity of your teeth.
 Instead, use a safe, regulated, at-home teeth whitening kit like SNOW, as they are designed specifically to be used at home and to produce cleaner, whiter teeth without causing harm.

 Coffee and tea can be good for you, but they can also dry out your mouth.
 If you drink them with cream and sugar, then you may be at risk of bad breath, cavities, and other issues.